 Madagascar is hands down one of the most magical places in the world, let alone Africa.
 Stemming from its isolation (it split from the mainland about 90 million years ago), the world’s fourth-largest island is home to an incredibly diverse range of landscapes, plants, and animals.
 The language and population are Malayo-Polynesians, as these peoples came to the island via outrigger canoe via the Indian Ocean and were the first to settle in Madagascar.
 While getting to Madagascar isn’t easy or cheap, once you’re there, there are months worth of activities to do and places to go: Incredible wildlife, nature, culture, and history awaits you.
-Here we’ve compiled the top 15 things to do in Madagascar.
+Here are the top 15 things to do in Madagascar.

 1) Avenue of the Baobabs